MicrosoftDocs/entra-docs/docs/identity/authentication/concept-certificate-based-authentication-technical-deep-dive.md

 :::image type="content" border="true" source="./media/concept-certificate-based-authentication-technical-deep-dive/details.png" alt-text="Screenshot of error details." :::

-Click **Other ways to sign in** to try other methods available to the user to sign in.
+Select **Other ways to sign in** to try other methods available to the user to sign in.

 >[!NOTE]
 >If you retry CBA in a browser, it'll keep failing due to the browser caching issue.
 Users need to open a new browser session and sign in again.